OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 Tweeter's output well out of the way

-so that the positive outputs of both drivers are in sync.
+in time, so that the positive outputs of both drivers are in sync.

 That this also allows us to sum at the crossover by 100% is now hardly